 - Various technical information such as the exposure, the focal, the ISO, the resolution, if the flash was used, etc

 This information can be viewed using various software, such as FotoForensics (that also displays more useful information - note that it will store your image online and make it accessible through a permanent URL), or locally on your computer (Ghiro is a good open-source option that can run locally).
 Such information may be useful for some professional photographers, but for most people, it will just unnecessarily give away a lot of personal information.
-Do you want to share your model of phone, and the location of a picture (e.g., your home) when you share it on the Internet?
+Do you want to share your phone model, and the location of a picture (e.g., your home) when you share it on the Internet?
 I don't think so.
 The NSA loves it though.
 They reportedly planned to add EXIF tracking capabilities to its XKeyscore system in 2008.

 Luckily, there are things you can do to protect yourself.
 First off, Android and iOS allow you to not include the GPS location in the photos you are taking.
 Unfortunately, it doesn't seem that you can prevent the other information to be included when taking a picture, but all the models and computer operating systems have built-in functions to remove this data, or to share pictures without it.
-For most people, the GPS removal would however probably be enough, as it is the most sensitive information.
+For most people, GPS location removal would however probably be enough, as it is the most sensitive information.

 Note that multiple other metadata can be attached to a picture.
-For example, XMP (Extensible Metadata Platform), which is an ISO standard created by Adobe "for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets".
+For example, XMP (Extensible Metadata Platform), which is an ISO standard created by Adobe "for the creation, processing, and interchange of standardized and custom metadata for digital documents and data sets".
 XMP also contains useful information (if you are doing OSINT) such as some history of the operations carried on the images and the Software agent used, and on what platform.

 Was this Image Altered?